avrilcoghlan/LittleBookofRBioinformatics/src/chapter2.rst

 length(), print(), plot(), etc. We can also create our own functions in R to do calculations that you want to carry out very often on different input data sets.
-For example, we can create a function to calculate the value of 20 plus square of some input
+For example, we can create a function to calculate the value of 20 plus the square of some input
 number:

 ::